 One room at a time, you will use these boxes to help you categorize your belongings.

 For example, let’s say you have made the decision to organize your home.
 And let’s say you decided to start in your living room.
-You figure this is not only where you spend the majority of your waking hours, but it is also where you entertain your guests.
+You figure this is not only where you spend most of your waking hours, but it is also where you entertain your guests.

 When you are ready to begin, you will bring your four labeled boxes into the living room.
 You will then go through each item in the room and make a decision as to whether you need to keep it, donate it, throw it away, or store it.